mrugama/AC-iOS-FellowsWeb/README.md

-## AC-iOS-Fellows
+## AC-iOS-FellowsWeb

-Fellows app is laid out entirely in code using auto layout via LayoutAnchors.
+This updated version of the Fellows app presents Web Content in the following ways:
+* Safari
+* WKWebView
+* SFSafariViewController